sugarlabs/help-activity/source/pippy.rst

 Learning with Pippy
 -------------------
-- for lesson plans for learning Python, see  :ref:`Pippy Lesson Plan <pippy_lessonplan>`
+- for lesson plans for learning Python, see  :ref:`Pippy Lesson Plan <pippy-lessonplan>` .

 Modifying Pippy
 ---------------